Case study · Gaming & membership

 Profitable

-MaddenTurf: a profitable gaming membership business I built and still run
+MaddenTurf: the gaming membership business I've built and run since 2013

 MaddenTurf is a membership and strategy platform for competitive Madden and College Football gamers: guides, tips, playbooks, and a creator network.
-I built it, I run it, and it has stayed profitable for years.
+I started it at Alabama in 2013, and I still build and run it today.

 The situation